History of opera: English-speaking countries

 In Ireland, during the 19th century, mostly Italian opera triumphed, as well as some in English.
 Composers such as Michael Balfe, Vincent Wallace and Charles Stanford settled in London and wrote in English.
 It was not until the 20th century that operas were composed in Irish, the first of which was by Robert O'Dwyer (Eithne, 1910).
 Later of note was Geoffrey Molyneux Palmer (Sruth na Maoile [Moyle's Sea], 1923).

 In the United States the fondness for European opera grew throughout the 19th century.
 In 1883 the Metropolitan Opera House opened in New York City, the most prestigious theater in the country, which in 1966 moved to a new building at Lincoln Center.
 In the 19th century Italian opera predominated, despite attempts at English-language operas such as those by George Frederick Bristow (Rip van Winkle, 1855) and Silas Gamaliel Pratt (Zenobia, Queen of Palmyra, 1882).
 In the 20th century, influences of popular music, especially jazz were gradually introduced.
 Frederick Converse was the author of The Pipe of Desire (1906), the first American opera presented at the Metropolitan.
-Scott Joplin, a colored musician exponent of ragtime rhythms, was the author of the opera Treemonisha (1911).
+Scott Joplin, an African-American musician exponent of ragtime rhythms, was the author of the opera Treemonisha (1911).
 The following year, Horatio Parker premiered Mona, which passed without much significance.

 Virgil Thomson was the author of what is considered the first great American opera, Four Saints in Three Acts (1928), with libretto by Gertrude Stein.
 The two collaborated again in The Mother of Us All (1947), based on the life of the feminist Susan B. Anthony.
 His third and final opera was Lord Byron (1972).
 Henry Kimball Hadley studied in Boston and Vienna, and was conductor of the Seattle Symphony.
 His operas include Safie (1909), Azora (1917) and Cleopatra's Night (1919).
 In 1933 he premiered A Night in Old Paris on radio.

 George Gershwin combined classical music with elements of American popular music, especially jazz and blues.
 In 1922 he premiered the jazz-opera Blue Monday, which was not very successful.
 His next project was Porgy and Bess (1935), a folk-opera incorporating jazz and blues rhythms, with a libretto by his brother, Ira Gershwin, and DuBose Heyward.
 It was not very well received initially, although over time it grew in prestige until it was considered one of the best American operas.